Oliver-RC/hampers/README.md

   - Registration and Log In/Out page for users to sign up or log in to an account.
   - An account page showing users their personal details and order history.
   - A checkout page giving users the ability to make a purchase.
-  - A newsletter subscription service, provided by mailchimp so user can receive montly newsletters including exclusive offers.
+  - A newsletter subscription service, provided by Mailchimp so user can receive monthly newsletters including exclusive offers.
   - Links to external social media pages in the footer so site visitors can navigate (on a different tab) to further content.
 Facebook business page created, [found here](https://www.facebook.com/Celebrate-with-Hampers-101236122565796).
   - Each page only has the relevant content expected in order to keep the site simple to understand.
 Every page is in a consistent style, format and layout aiding usability.
   - Bootstrap grid layout system has been used to create a responsive site.